giltwizy/devops-interview-nbc/ReadMe.md

 - The application uses Spring Data JPA for database operations.
 - The `reference` field in the transactions table is unique to prevent duplicate transactions.
 - Ensure your MySQL server is running before starting the application.
-- The application logs SQL queries for debugging (configured in `application.properties`).
+- The application logs SQL queries for debugging (configured in `application-local.properties`).

 ## Deployment and Rollback Plan
 - Copy the docker-compose.yml file to your environment